-If you hold citizenship in the UK, France, or Germany, you don’t need a visa to travel to the Southeast Asian country.
+If you hold citizenship in the UK, France, or Germany, you don’t need a visa to travel to Southeast Asian countries.
 But make sure that your stay doesn’t exceed fifteen days if you want to avoid getting fined.
 See the full guide and regulations for Vietnam Visa.

 Despite being a small country, the unique shape of the terrain makes its weather quite unpredictable.
-It means that the average temperature on a daily basis is around 64 °F. Add it to the high humidity, and you can realize that the climate may be quite unbearable for an unprepared tourist.
+It means that the average temperature daily is around 64 °F. Add it to the high humidity, and you will realize that the climate may be unbearable for an unprepared tourist.

 It’s pretty easy to walk around the cities of Vietnam.
-You may be charmed by various spots in Vietnam, which may make you want to travel most of the time by foot.
+You may be charmed by various spots in Vietnam, which may make you want to travel on foot most of the time.
 That’s why you need to pick the correct footwear.
 Flip-flops are extremely popular among locals and tourists in Vietnam.
-Another option for your ten to fifteen-mile walks is sneakers.
+Sneakers are another option for your ten- to fifteen-mile walks.

 However, it would help if you considered what transport to use, in case you’re getting tired.
 Vietnam is relatively cheap, and taxis are not that expensive.
 There are city buses and bicycle rickshaws.
 Another option is motorbike taxis.
-But keep in mind that motorbike taxi rides are really fun and exciting only if you’re not a fainthearted one.
+But remember that motorbike taxi rides are fun and exciting only if you’re not a fainthearted one.
 Planning exciting and memorable activities is a must to get the most out of your trip.

-Yes, most hotels offer free Wi-Fi connection, but you’re not going to spend all your stay in the hotel.
-While you can rely on your operator, buying a local sim card is cheap.
-The sim card costs around $2.50, but you can spend around $ 15 maximum if you purchase a mobile package.
+Yes, most hotels offer free Wi-Fi connection, but you won’t spend your whole stay there.
+While you can rely on your operator, buying a local SIM card is cheap.
+The SIM card costs around $2.50, but you can spend a maximum of $ 15 if you purchase a mobile package.
 That can be cheaper than using your mobile operator with all the roaming.

 Drinking tap water may or may not be in your habits, depending on the country of your origin.
 If that’s typical for you, you should forget about that habit during your stay in Vietnam.
 The water there is contaminated with various organisms that can lead to multiple illnesses.
 Diarrhea is the least of the problems that you can get from drinking tap water.

 Those are the main things you need to remember if you’re planning a trip to Vietnam.
-Also, don’t forget always to have some cash on your hands.
-There are places where you won’t be able to pay with your card and most ATMs in Vietnam can give you less than $120 per day.
+Also, always have some cash on your hands.
+There are places where you won’t be able to pay with your card, and most ATMs in Vietnam can give you less than $120 per day.
 And don’t forget to learn some basic Vietnamese phrases, which will make your trip much easier.